Background

 But it would still be misconduct, of course.

+Whatever he does, even if it's patently immoral and possibly criminal and illegal, whatever he may do, whatever he does, it'sthe name of ethics and morality and religion and the greater good.
 He is selfless.
 He's not doing any of this for himself.
 God forbid.
 It's not about revenge.
 It's not about some lowly instinct or drive.
-No serenity.
+No way, no sirree.

-He is pro-social.
-He is communal.
 Anyone who comes with these BS stories is a narcissist.

 A narcissist would also try to explain his misconduct and his misbehavior in terms of, I have been baited.
 I have been tempted.
 I have been entrapped.
 I have been seduced.
 I have been coerced.
 I have been brainwashed and entrained.
 I didn't know what I was doing.
 I didn't recognize myself.
 I broke my own principles and boundaries.
 Someone made me do it.
 He made me do it.
+The victimizer, the abuser made me do it.

-This anyone who resorts to these idiotic excuses is a narcissist.
+Anyone who resorts to these idiotic excuses is a narcissist.

 Next, the narcissist never apologizes, never assumes responsibility, never acknowledges guilt, never tries to make amends, never agrees to discuss even the outstanding issues, never provides closure.
+Real victims do.

 The narcissist engages in automatism because automatism, being an autopilot, prevents him from introspection, allows him to not engage in any soul-surgery.